 Wales Accord on the Sharing of Personal Information (WASPI)

-The Wales Accord on the Sharing of Personal Information (WASPI) and its supporting documentation provides to the public sector, third sector and private service providers, a framework for development of protocols to govern the sharing of personal information for particular purposes.
+The Wales Accord on the Sharing of Personal Information (WASPI) and its supporting documentation provides a framework to govern the sharing of personal information by public sector, third sector and private service providers.

 The Information Commissioner, Christopher Graham has given his full support to WASPI noting that it provides “a well considered and structured approach” and “a common standard, which should help to ensure not only a consistent approach but also legal compliance, and as such there are real benefits to its adoption across Wales”.

-For further information, copies of the WASPI framework and advice on its use please visit the Wales Accord on the Sharing of Personal Information website.
+For further information and advice as well as details of training opportunities please visit the Wales Accord on the Sharing of Personal Information website.